Locals without a home after Crows Nest Apartments catches fire

 According to a press release from the fire department, four apartments were damaged and the estimated cost of damage is around $200,000.
 The residents of the damaged apartments have been relocated by the American Cross.

-Crows Nest Resident Amy Fife-Bauman says, “These people in this building take such good care of one another.
-The community came together in an instance to make sure all of these people are safe.”
+Crows Nest Resident Amy Fife-Bauman explained, “These people in this building take such good care of one another.
+The community came together in an instant to make sure all of these people are safe.”

 The cause of the fire is still under investigation, but the fire department hopes to have answers within the next few days.